revalo/pishot/README.md

 sudo python pishot.py --master
 ```

-The Pi's must be chained as follows, (all the grounds must be tied together)
+The Pi's must be chained as follows, (all the grounds must be tied together!)

 ```
 Master Pi's 23 --> Slave 1's 17